mia-platform/documentation/docs/development_suite/endpoints-overview/endpoints-overview.md

 ### Graphical features representation

-* The user can consult endpoints status.
-The status is represented by a painted circle that can be green or red jointly a true or false label respectively representing the presence of the feature or its absence.
+The user can consult endpoints' status, represented by a painted circle and the label *true* or *false*.
+The meaning of the circle depends on its colour:

-* The *Group expression* feature is also represented by a painted circle and has the group expressions as labels.
+* Red: the absence of a security feature in the corresponding column.
+* Green: the presence of a security feature in the corresponding column.
+* Grey: the presence of a feature that does not direcly influence the security of the endpoint.

-* The *Decorator PRE* feature is represented by a painted circle that can be grey or orange, that because the presence or the absence of a decorator does not directly influence the security of the endpoint.
-The painted circle is combined with labels that specify the type of decorators.
+* Orange: the absence of a feature that does not direcly influence the security of the endpoint.

+The *Group expression* column also displays the group expressions as labels.

+The *Decorator PRE* column also specifies the type of decorators as labels.

 ![Graphical features](img/graphical-features.png)
 [TODO change the image with the udated one]